HewlettPackard/PacketRusher/README.md

 Keep attention about imsi because some tests was automatized(load-tests) and will not permit change.
 If you are using free5gcore you can using script in /dev/includes_ues.sh to added imsi and other information by webconsole.
 As show below:
 ```
-   ./included_ues.sh -n <number of UEs that you want to test>
+   ./included_ues.sh -n <number of UEs that you want to test in load tests>
 ```